mikolajkania/mikolajkania.github.io/_posts/2019-01-02-all-you-need-to-know-about-string-performance-in-java.md

 > When garbage collection is performed, live objects on the heap are visited.
 For each object we visit a check is applied to see if the object is a candidate for string deduplication.
 If the check indicates that this is a candidate then a reference to the object is inserted into a queue for later processing.
 A deduplication thread runs in the background and processes the queue.

 It is worth to mention that not all strings will be candidates for deduplication.
-As the [JEP states](http://openjdk.java.net/jeps/248){:target="_blank"}, there is command-line option that can manage it (*StringDeduplicationAgeThreshold*) and its default value is 3 - candidates reaching this age will be taken into consideration.
+As [the JEP states](http://openjdk.java.net/jeps/192){:target="_blank"}, there is command-line option that can manage it (*StringDeduplicationAgeThreshold*) and its default value is 3 - candidates reaching this age will be taken into consideration.
 It may be important for those who want it to have immediate impact.
 On the other hand it can be a performance advantage - String interning has it cost and the same is with deduplication - not taking into account all objects can make process of deduplication less painful for garbage collector/CPU.
 But as in many situations in Java developers are in charge and can set it to other value.

-### How string deduplication performs?
+### How String Deduplication performs?

 So how it performs?
 I've wrote a program that creates strings and adds them to list to prevent garbage collection.
 I also wanted strings to be not equal in terms of occurrences to make example less 'labolatory'.